alexqguo/pizza-box-game/README.md

 ### Bugs
 * Window unload event to register a user as offline seems to have issues
-* You can move a shape loaded from localstorage
+* You can move a shape loaded from localstorage, also validation will not run initially
 * The flip indicators can go a bit past the boundaries of the board if you time it correctly

 ### Technical improvements